decentralized-identity/did-siop-browser-ext/README.md

-# did-siop
+# did-siop #
-Self Issued OpenId Connect Provider for decentralized identity implemented as a browser add-on
+Self Issued OpenIdConnect Provider (SIOP) for Decentralized Identities (DIDs) implemented as a browser add-on

 # How to test
 * Load ***dist>chrome*** folder into chrome extensions using developer mode